 World Land Trust (WLT) and its project partners have been instrumental in the purchase and protection of over 500,000 acres of tropical forest and other threatened habitats through conservation projects around the world.
-The WLT supports many other activities and initiatives, including awareness-raising and educating future conservationists.
+Unlike other charities, your donation really will save real acres in real places.

 WLT works with project partners in many different countries.
 Find out more about the habitats and wildlife that we are helping to protect.